A Photo Teacher |

 Catalog Description

-An advanced course to further develop and refine the techniques necessary to support serious photographic communication will be the primary objective of this final course within the major.
+An advanced course to further the development and refinement of the techniques necessary to support serious photographic communication will be the primary objective of this final course within the major.
 Skillful control of modern technological options and clear understanding of historical and contemporary issues within the medium will be applied with a high degree of critical analysis in the production and interpretation of the student’s photographs.
-A final portfolio will be produced describing the depth and scope of the student’s interest, craft ability and vision.
+A final portfolio, including a print portfolio, portfolio book and/or website, will be produced describing the depth and scope of the student’s interest, craft ability and vision.
+The Photography Program can supply medium and/or large-format film cameras as well as portable strobe lighting systems to use during the semester.

-Prerequisite: “C” or “CR” grade or higher in PHOT 152 – Photography III or equivalent.
+Prerequisite: “C” or “CR” grade or higher in PHOT 151 – Personal Photographic Vision or equivalent.

 .